ckrapu/ckrapu.github.io/_posts/2024-09-28-why-dont-we-just-freeze-the-carbon.md

 volumes.
 However, instead of increasing the radius of the hemisphere, it may be more expedient to extend the design along a horizontal axis to produce an oval-shaped or cylindrical repository.

+In a previous section, I provided a rough number of 6800 kg. biomass harvested per hectare each year.
+To entirely offset global emissions of carbon dioxide, we would need approximately 40 billion tons sequestered per year; at 6 metric tons per acre, this implies 6 billion hectares of arable land.
+Unfortunately, we only have 1.4 billion hectares.

 ## Next steps?